axinging/GPUDocs/tfjs/glsl2wgsl.md

 ```

-7. cannot assign to value of type
+7. function parameter is immutable

 ```
 // error: cannot assign to value of type 'u32'